Husamui/AI-self-browsing-browser/README.md

 ## Getting started

-To get started with this project, run
+To get started with this project, clone the repo and run the following commands:

 ```bash
 git clone https://github.com/Husamui/AI-self-browsing-browser.git